Which Months Can You Walk the Camino?

 • Considerations: A unique, serene experience but with limited daylight and services.

-• Route recommendation: Camino Francés last 100km from Sarria to Santiago is the most traditional route and offers historical significance which you can enjoy in its most tranquil and introspective state.
+• Route Recommendation: Camino Francés last 100km from Sarria to Santiago is the most traditional route and offers historical significance which you can enjoy in its most tranquil and introspective state.

 Things to Consider: